m2w/m2w.github.com/_posts/2012-12-28-notes-on-bash-scripting.md

 ---
 layout: post
 title: Notes on bash scripting
-tags: [bash]
+tags: [bash, reference]
 ---
-I recently skimmed through the [Bash Guide](http://mywiki.wooledge.org/BashGuide/).
-What follows are a couple of hints extracted for reference:
+I recently skimmed through the [Bash Guide](http://mywiki.wooledge.org/BashGuide/); some extracts for reference.

-### Conventions
+### Scripting Conventions

 + use `$( cmd )` instead of ``cmd``
-+ use `exit` with an exit code > 0 to signal non-standard programm termination
++ use `exit` with an exit code > 0 to signal non-standard program termination
 + `{} < file` uses `file` for executing all statements inside the group
-+ use `[[` to test for equality (ALWAYS!)
++ *always* use `[[` to test for equality
-+ have a dedicated, version controlled directory for (bash) scripts where all scripts are symlinked and add it to the `$PATH`
++ have a dedicated, version controlled directory for (bash) scripts where all scripts are symlinked and add it to `$PATH`

 ### Parameter expansion
 {% highlight bash %}
-${parameter:-word}  # Use Default Value.
+${parameter:-word}  # Provide Default Value.
 If 'parameter' is unset or null, the expansion of 'word' is substituted.
 Otherwise, the value of 'parameter' is substituted.
 ${parameter:=word}  # Assign Default Value.
 If 'parameter' is unset or null, the expansion of 'word' is assigned to 'parameter'.
 The value of 'parameter' is then substituted.
 ${parameter:+word}  # Use Alternate Value.
-If 'parameter' is null or unset, nothing is substituted, otherwise the expansion of 'word' is substituted.
+If 'parameter' is unset or null, nothing is substituted, otherwise the expansion of 'word' is substituted.
 ${parameter:offset:length}  # Substring Expansion.
 Expands to up to 'length' characters of 'parameter' starting at the character specified by 'offset' (0-indexed).
 If ':length' is omitted, go all the way to the end.
 If 'offset' is negative (use parentheses!), count backward from the end of 'parameter' instead of forward from the beginning.
 ${#parameter} # The length in characters of the value of 'parameter' is substituted.
 ${parameter#pattern}  # The 'pattern' is matched against the beginning of 'parameter'.
 The result is the expanded value of 'parameter' with the shortest match deleted.
 ${parameter##pattern} # As above, but the longest match is deleted.
 ${parameter%pattern}  # The 'pattern' is matched against the end of 'parameter'.
 The result is the expanded value of 'parameter' with the shortest match deleted.
 ${parameter%%pattern} # As above, but the longest match is deleted.
-${parameter/pat/string}  # Results in the expanded value of 'parameter' with the first (unanchored) match of 'pat' replaced by 'string'.
+${parameter/pat/string}  # Results in the expanded value of 'parameter' with the first match of 'pat' replaced by 'string'.
 ${parameter//pat/string} # As above, but every match of 'pat' is replaced.
 {% endhighlight %}